Genivia/ugrep/README.md

            line  if  the  regular expression (RE) in the pattern matches the input line without its trailing newline.
 An empty expression  matches  every line.
 Each  input  line  that matches at least one of the patterns is written to the standard output.
+To search for patterns that span  mul- tiple lines, use option -o.

-           The ugrep utility normalizes Unicode input, so ugrep  can  be  used  to search  for  Unicode  patterns  in text files encoded in UTF-8, UTF-16, UTF-32 by detecting UTF BOM in the input.
-When no UTF BOM is detected, ugrep  searches  for  Unicode  patterns  in UTF-8 input, which includes ASCII input.  ugrep searches input files encoded in ISO-8859-1, EBCDIC, CP-437,  CP-850, CP-858, CP-1250 to CP-1258 when the file encoding for- mat is specified with option --file-format.
+           The  ugrep  utility  normalizes and decodes encoded input to search for the specified ASCII/Unicode patterns.
+When the input  contains  a  UTF BOM indicating UTF-8, UTF-16, or UTF-32 input then ugrep always normal- izes the input to UTF-8.
+When no UTF BOM is present, ugrep assumes the input  is  ASCII,  UTF-8,  or raw binary.
+To specify a different input file encoding, use option --file-format.

            The following options are available: